Written by the Dental Fear Central Web Team

-Don’t rush into anything!
-You’ve probably waited for so long, a few weeks here or there are not going to make a huge difference.
+Don’t rush into anything.
+Unless you’re in acute pain, a few weeks here or there are not going to make a huge difference.
 Your psychological well-being is paramount.
-A wrong choice of dentist at this point in time, just because you’re in a rush, is not a good idea!
+A wrong choice of dentist, just because you’re in a rush, is not a good idea.

-If you’ve come across this site because you’re in acute, strong pain, you may have an infection which needs to be treated.
-Don’t delay – infections can potentially be dangerous (and painful in the extreme!).
+If you’ve come across this site because you’re in pain, you may have an infection which needs to be treated.
+Don’t delay – infections can potentially be dangerous (and painful in the extreme).
 You don’t need to go to a dentist to get an antibiotic.
-You can explain the situation to your doctor.
+You can explain the situation to your medical doctor.
 Alternatively, if your doctor isn’t understanding, you can go to the emergency department of your local hospital.
 They will be able to prescribe antibiotics.
-(If you already have a particular dentist in mind, someone who is good with phobic patients, that’s a different story, and you may want to see them for emergency treatment.)
+If you already have a particular dentist in mind, someone who is good with very nervous patients, that’s a different story, and you may want to see them for emergency treatment.

-Note: Some people really do live “out in the sticks” and have no real choice of dentists – if you are forced to do with “what’s there”, premedication, relaxation techniques, or bringing a person you trust along may help somewhat.
-Or post on our message board for support.
+Note: Some people really do live out in the sticks and have no real choice of dentists – if you are forced to do with “what’s there”, premedication, relaxation techniques, or bringing a person you trust along may help somewhat.
+You can also post on our message board for emotional support.

 Create a “Can’t Lose” Situation